How to Become a Notary in Indiana

 How much can an Indiana notary public charge for performing notarial acts?

-Indiana notary fees are set by state notary statute (IC 33-42-14-1).
+Traditional Notarizations and Electronic Notarizations — Indiana notary public fees for notarial acts are set by IC 33-42-14-1.
 A notary public may charge a maximum fee as shown below:

 Is a notary journal required in Indiana?